Dicklesworthstone/kissinger_undergraduate_thesis/kissinger_thesis.md

 Toynbee's philosophy represents an attempt to transcend the conception of history as an organism continuously reproducing new manifestations of power.
 The inevitability of decline and the inexorability of a development through determined stages are replaced by an assertion of purposiveness.
 Challenge-and-Response represents the mechanism by which growth accomplishes itself, the intrusion of an alien element into the perfection of creation, the foil which evokes a new phase of activity.
 History exhibits a continual alternation of static repose and creativity, of Integration and Differentiation, of Yin and Yang.

 All progress results from the civilizations whose birth heralded a new stage in an evolutionary rhythm which permeates all existence.
-Civilizations are not organic beings whose destiny determines their history but merely fields of activity, the
+Civilizations are not organic beings whose destiny determines their history but merely fields of activity, the common ground of action of their constituents.
+Their dynamism expresses itself in the direction of mimesis, a social drill, which serves as a substitute for the direct absorption of inspiration from the creative minority.
+Yet the process of growth is fraught with dangers.
+Mimesis breaks down because of its mechanicalness and the creative minority succumbs to the nemesis of the idolatry of the ephemeral instead of the eternally true.
+Civilizations do not break down because of an inevitable fatality, but commit suicide.

 ### Footnotes